sarpreetsingh3131/2dv50e/README.md

 # 2dv50e
-degree project at bachelor level
+degree project at bachelor level.
+The report can be found at http://lnu.diva-portal.org/smash/record.jsf?pid=diva2%3A1240014&dswid=-7780

 ## How to run:
 1. Clone or download the repository